 • Data integration: Data mapping tools are pivotal in integrating data from disparate sources, allowing organizations to create a comprehensive view of their data.
 By combining and harmonizing data from multiple systems, organizations can gain deeper insights and uncover hidden patterns or trends that would otherwise go unnoticed.

-Key Features of Data Mapping Tools
+What are the key Features of Data Mapping Tools

 Data mapping tools have various features that make them invaluable for handling data integration, transformation, and migration tasks.
 Look for these key features when considering a data mapping tool: